SysCV/vis4d/projects/qdtrack/README.md

 # Quasi-Dense Similarity Learning for Multiple Object Tracking

-This is a re-implementation of the paper [Quasi-Dense Similarity Learning for Multiple Object Tracking](https://arxiv.org/abs/2006.06664).
+This is the updated official implementation of the paper [Quasi-Dense Similarity Learning for Multiple Object Tracking](https://arxiv.org/abs/2006.06664).

 ## Model Zoo

+##### TODO update
 We provide pre-trained models for all main experiments:

 ### BDD100K test set